Ranked! The 17 worst kits of the 2018/19 season

 15. PSG, home

-We can see what PSG were trying to do here, but it doesn’t really cut the (Dijon) mustard – especially when you get a close-up.

-The zig-zag pattern in the centre of the shirt may or may not be a print of the sound wave produced by Neymar’s yelp after a slight tap on the ankle.
+We get what PSG were trying to do here, but it doesn’t really cut the (French) mustard – particularly when you observe it up close.
+The central red zig-zag may or may not be a print of the sound wave produced by one Neymar squeal after a slight tap on the ankle.

 14. Roma, away

-When will they learn?
-Grey simply shouldn’t be used for away kits.
-The Giallorossi should’ve got Fergie on the blower.
+When will clubs learn?
+Grey isn’t a good colour for an away kit.
+Roma should have got Alex Ferguson on the blower.

 13. Arsenal, home